msheliga1/uriHW12SQLEmpTracker/README.md

     View:
         Department - Works, no need for join.
         Roles - Works.
 Inner Join on dept_id.
+        Employees Works
-        Employees - Inner Join role on role_id and dept on dept_id
+            Inner Join role on role_id and dept on dept_id Can self-join or inner-join, but not both in one query.
+            Had to use all inner-joins.
+    Testing: All views and adds work.
+Viewing empty talbes is ok (get blank table with "indes" at top.)
+        Can add new dept.
+        Can add new role after dept added.
+        Can not add new user if no users in db, as no manager exists.
+Not worth fixing at this pt, but ultimately someone needs to be their own manager (or circular managers).

     Commit and push files back to gitHub/branch.
 (For multi-programming: Issue pull request, approve, merge).
     Deploy code (Settings...CodeAndAnimation->Pages on left, GitHub Pages->Branch->main, save)